celedev/LuaNavController/readme.md

 ## Configuration required

-A Mac with Celedev CodeFlow version 0.9.11 or later.
+A Mac with Celedev CodeFlow version 0.9.18 or later.

-Works on iPhone, running iOS 6 or later.
+Works on iPhone or iPad, running iOS 7.1 or later.

 ## How to use this code sample